Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 _**If you project folder does not exist, follow the steps below.**_

-The following script, `create_higher_level_dirs.py`, will create your Project folder for you. <!--This script will be used for newer projects—most likely, your project folder has already been created. **Do not install tools/run any computationally intensive tasks on turbo i.e. `/nfs/turbo/umms-esnitkin/`**. -->
+The following script, `create_higher_level_dirs.py`, will create your Project folder for you. <!--This script will be used for newer projects—most likely, your project folder has already been created. -->

 1. To get started, type this command `python3 create_higher_level_dirs.py -h`.
 This will give you an idea of all the flags present in the script and what you need to specify for each argument as seen below.